myavuzokumus/myavuzokumus/README.md

   - [InvoiX: The AI invoice analyzer and categorizer app.
 It is still being developed. ](https://invoix.sc-riber.com/)
     - The technologies used are Flutter, ML Kit, Gemini, Firebase.
   - The remote management of hotel rooms is facilitated by AI support, enabling seamless oversight and control.
 (Teknofest Competition, Final Result: 3rd)
     - The technologies used are Flutter and the AWS cloud system with IoT Core, Lambda, DynamoDB, Amplify v2, GraphQL.
   - Artificial intelligence and visual position estimation algorithm that controls landing areas and obstacles on them and decides the landing status.
 (Teknofest Competetion, Final Result: Finalist)
+  - Functional satellite software that can perform the tasks of receiving, sending and processing data from the satellite, which is launched up to 700m and automatically opens its parachute from 400m.
+F401, LoRa E220, LoRa Ra-01, SD Card Reader, BMP280, MPU9250, Servo motors, Raspberry Pi Zero W, Raspberry Pi Camera, TS/RS832 were actively worked with.
+(Teknofest Competetion, STM32 FreeRTOS)
+    - Collection of data sent from ground transmitters and carrier by the payload.
+    - Display of all collected data from the ground station and satellite status tracking.
+    - Instant video of the satellite's view of the earth and colour filter that can be changed on command.
-  - Small projects for fun (Discord Bot, Minecraft, Exercises for some of my projects etc.), on GitHub
+  - Small projects and contributions for fun (Discord bot, Minecraft, tutorials for some of my projects, etc.), on GitHub

 <div align="center">
 <details>